-Here are some tips to getting perfect rum balls every time!
+Here are some helpful tips to getting them perfect every time!

 You are probably not doing anything wrong at all.
 When you scoop the rum balls, press the scoop against the palm of your hand to pack the rum ball mix.

 Lightly pressing the mixture together will help the ball keep its shape.

 Absolutely!
 The flavor of a rum ball develops even more overnight, so making them ahead is actually better.
 If stored in an airtight container in the refrigerator, they will last for a few weeks.

 One tool that I use to make cinnamon rum balls is a food processor.
 It makes quick work of chopping nuts and grinding cookie crumbs.
 If you don’t have one, you can certainly break the cookies up with a rolling pin.

 Another helpful tool is a kitchen scale.
 I often use weight as a measurement instead of volume because it is more accurate.

 Finally a small cookie scoop will ensure that your rum balls are all the same size.